getodk/docs/collect-forms.rst

 Deleting Forms
 ===============

 You can delete :formstate:`Saved`, :formstate:`Finalized`, :formstate:`Sent`, and :formstate:`Blank` forms by selecting :guilabel:`Delete Saved Form` on the app home screen.
+This page contains two tabs, :guilabel:`Saved Forms`, which contains the list of all form instances that are saved, finalized or sent, and :guilabel:`Blank Forms`.

 You can also delete form instances directly with :command:`adb`.
-They are stored in :file:`sdcard/odk/instances`, with a directory for each instances.
+They are stored in :file:`sdcard/odk/instances`, with a directory for each instance.

 .. note::

-  - In the case of filled out forms that are not deleted, the data can be reviewed but not edited.
+  - Sent Forms can be reviewed but not edited.

-  - In the case of filled out forms that have been deleted, the crossed out eye icon is displayed and the row is not clickable.
+  - Deleted Forms are listed, but cannot be viewed.
+They are indicated with the crossed-out eye icon.